equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

       environmentConfig:
         - environment: prod
           horizontalScaling:
+            resources:
+                memory:
+                  averageUtilization: 75
+                cpu:
+                  averageUtilization: 85
             minReplicas: 2
             maxReplicas: 6
 ```

 The `horizontalScaling` field of a component environment config is used for enabling automatic scaling of the component in the environment.
 This field is optional, and if set, it will override `replicas` value of the component.
 One exception is when the `replicas` value is set to `0` (i.e. the component is stopped), the `horizontalScaling` config will not be used.

+The `horizontalScaling` field contains three sub-fields: `resources`, `minReplicas` and `maxReplicas`.
+The `resources` field defines the resource usage threshold for scaling on memory and CPU, and the `AverageUtilization` field specifies the target value that triggers scaling.
+The value of `AverageUtilization` must greater than 1.
-The `horizontalScaling` field contains two sub-fields: `minReplicas` and `maxReplicas`, that specify the minimum and maximum number of replicas for a component, respectively.
+The `minReplicas` and `maxReplicas` fields specify the minimum and maximum number of replicas for a component, respectively.
 The value of `minReplicas` must strictly be smaller or equal to the value of `maxReplicas`.

 #### `imageTagName`